Iowa: Climate

 Iowa has a humid continental climate throughout the state (Köppen climate classification Dfa) with extremes of both heat and cold.
-The average annual temperature at Des Moines is 50 F; for some locations in the north, such as Mason City, the figure is about 45 F, while Keokuk, on the Mississippi River, averages 52 F. Snowfall is common, with Des Moines getting about 26 days of snowfall a year, and other places, such as Shenandoah getting about 11 days of snowfall in a year.
+The average annual temperature at Des Moines is 50 F; for some locations in the north, such as Mason City, the figure is about 45 F, while Keokuk, on the Mississippi River, averages 52 F. Snowfall is common, with Des Moines getting about 26 days of snowfall a year, and other places, such as Shenandoah, getting about 11 days of snowfall in a year.

 Spring ushers in the beginning of the severe weather season.
-Iowa averages about 50 days of thunderstorm activity per year.
-The 30-year annual average of tornadoes in Iowa is 47.
+As of 2008, Iowa averaged about 50 days of thunderstorm activity per year.
+As of 2015, the 30-year annual average of tornadoes in Iowa was 47.
 In 2008, twelve people were killed by tornadoes in Iowa, making it the deadliest year since 1968 and also the second most tornadoes in a year with 105, matching the total from 2001.